Genzebe Dibaba

 Genzebe Dibaba Keneni (Oromo: Ganzabee Dibaabaa Qananii; Amharic: ገንዘቤ ዲባባ ቀነኒ; born 8 February 1991) is an Ethiopian middle- and long-distance runner.
-A 1500 metres 2016 Rio Olympics silver medalist, she won a gold medal in this event and a bronze in the 5000 metres at the 2015 World Championships.
-Genzebe is the current world record holder for the 1500m, and the indoor events of the one mile, 3000m and 5000m.
-She holds the distinction of possessing the most world records by one woman in track history, with her current haul of four, plus two world bests.
+A 1,500 metres 2016 Rio Olympics silver medalist, she won a gold medal in this event and a bronze in the 5,000 metres at the 2015 World Championships.
+Genzebe holds the world record for the indoor events of the one mile, 3,000m and 5,000m.

 Having competed at all World Athletics Championships between 2009 and 2017, Genzebe placed in the finals of all events in which she took part.
-She is a five-time World Indoor champion, winning the 1500m in 2012, the 3000m in 2014 and 2016, and securing the 1500m/3000m double in 2018.
+She is a five-time World Indoor champion, winning the 1,500m in 2012, the 3,000m in 2014 and 2016, and securing the 1,500m/3,000m double in 2018.
 She was highly successful as a junior athlete.
-In 2008, at age 17, she won her first World Cross Country Championships under-20 title and took a silver medal in the 5000m at the World U20 Championships.
-The next year, Genzebe added her second Cross Country U20 title, and in 2010, the World U20 Championships 5000m gold.
-She won the 2015 Diamond League title at the event.
+In 2008, at age 17, she won her first World Cross Country Championships under-20 title and took a silver medal in the 5,000m at the World U20 Championships.
+The next year, Genzebe added her second Cross Country U20 title, and in 2010, the World U20 Championships 5,000m gold.
+She won the 2015 Diamond League title.
 She was named Laureus Sportswoman of the Year for 2014, and IAAF World Female Athlete of the Year in 2015.

-Genzebe comes from a sporting family of several Olympic medalists, which includes her sisters Tirunesh and Ejegayehu, and her aunt Derartu Tulu.
+Genzebe comes from a sporting family of several Olympic medalists, which includes her sisters Tirunesh and Ejegayehu, and her cousin, Derartu Tulu.

 Background

 Genzebe Dibaba is a member of the Oromo ethnic group from the high altitude Arsi Zone of the Oromia Region and comes from an athletic family.
 Her older sister Tirunesh is a celebrated athlete who won many major medals.
 Another older sister, Ejegayehu, won the silver medal in the 10,000 metres at the 2004 Summer Olympics, and her brother Dejene is also an athlete.
-Her aunt is Derartu Tulu, 1992 and 2000 Olympic champion in 10,000 m.
+Her cousin is Derartu Tulu, the 1992 and 2000 Olympic champion in 10,000 m.